sansillusion/espLightServer/README.md

 "/flash" to flash leds (POST or GET COULEUR=#FFFFFF FOIS=10 DELAIS=500) where COULEUR is html color code, FOIS is the number of flashes, DELAIS is the delay in ms between flash.

+"/party" for a page with post form to flash leds

+"/log" to see latest visitors

 Any input are welcome !